 10.44.13 Self-initiated Mediated Courseware.
 When an employee develops Mediated Courseware without specific direction by the Institution, unless otherwise agreed, the ownership of copyright in the Mediated Courseware shall be deemed to vest in the employee.
 In the case that such Mediated Courseware is a Work for Hire by a third party, the Institution shall forever disclaim its copyright ownership in favor of the Author, and when necessary, the Board of Education or its designee shall execute one or more assignments conveying such copyright ownership to such Author.
 Normally, no royalty, rent, or other consideration shall be paid to the employee when that Mediated Courseware is used for instruction at the Institution and such Mediated Courseware shall not be used or modified without the consent of the employee.
-While the Author is employed by the Institution, the Mediated Courseware shall not be sold, leased, rented or otherwise used in a manner that competes in a substantial way with the for-credit offering of the Institution shall have a perpetual, non-exclusive, royalty-free right to use such courseware for archival research purposes.
+While the Author is employed by the Institution, the Mediated Courseware shall not be sold, leased, rented or otherwise used in a manner that competes in a substantial way with the for-credit offering of the Institution unless approved by the Provost and Vice President for Academic Affairs of the Institution.
+The Institution shall have a perpetual, non-exclusive, royalty-free right to use such courseware for archival research purposes.
 In the event that Significant Use of Institution Resources are used to develop or improve Mediated Courseware, the Author shall be required to obtain approval to use the Mediated Courseware outside of the Institution and the provisions of section 10.44.12 of this Policy shall apply.